Table of Contents

 What employers are reporting

-A survey of British workers across different industries, roles, and age groups reported surprising behaviors relative to jobs.
+A survey of British workers across industries, roles, and age groups reported surprising behaviors related to their jobs.
 It was found that 34% of Gen Z workers accepted a job offer but then failed to report for their first day without notifying the employer.
 Another 38% of Gen Z workers reported quitting without formally resigning, 44% came into the office to badge in and immediately left to work remotely, and 39% took time off without informing their bosses.
-Imagine the reaction of their Boomer and X’r managers who “towed the policy line” and adhered to accepted standards of behavior and conduct throughout their corporate careers!
+Imagine the reaction of their Boomer and X’er managers who “towed the policy line” and adhered to accepted standards of behavior and conduct throughout their corporate careers!

 Another study of 1,000 executives and business owners described Gen Z workers as “entitled, standoffish, demanding, and insufficiently skilled” to meet their employers’ requirements.
 Furthermore, 75% said that most of their college hires were “unsatisfactory," with 50% feeling that the new hires lacked motivation and failed to take the initiative.
-Others complained that the Gen Z hires failed to meet expectations for professionalism, communications skills, professional attire, and “etiquette.”
+Others complained that the Gen Z hires failed to meet expectations for professionalism, communication skills, professional attire, and “etiquette.”

-These complaints paint a bleak picture for a large swath of the available workforce, which is especially concerning considering employers facing worldwide labor shortages.
+These complaints paint a bleak picture for a large swath of the available workforce, which is especially concerning considering employers are facing worldwide labor shortages.
 Given the extent to which they represent a rapidly increasing portion of the available workforce, organizations cannot simply avoid hiring them.
 What is needed is a better understanding of this generation of workers and the adoption of practices for more effectively managing Gen Z.

 External issues that help explain Gen Z’s unique challenges